Skip to Main Content

 • Streak marks in your underwear

-• Anxiety, social anxiety, depression and other hits to your mental health and social life
+• Anxiety, social anxiety, depression, and other hits to your mental health and social life

 Individuals with vaginal anatomy are more likely to have risk factors for bowel incontinence, such as diarrhea, constipation, and straining during bowel movements.
 If you experience vaginal childbirth, you can also develop muscle or nerve damage that can further contribute to bowel incontinence.

-Other causes of bowel incontinence can include:
+Other causes of anal leakage can include:

 • Muscle or nerve damage caused to the sacral area by diseases like diabetes or multiple sclerosis